 Initiatives through such measures as training and skills upgrading for the hiring of journeypersons, apprentices and engineering and technology students during operation and maintenance, as well as initiatives to increase opportunities for under-represented groups in occupations in which they are under-represented will be described.
-Under-represented groups are to be identified through both census data demographic characteristics and labour force data for census subdivisions in the employment catchment area.
+Under-represented groups are to be identified through both census data demographic characteristics and labour force data for census subdivisions in the employment catchment area (defined as those areas in NL that may provide workforce).